UPDATED JUL 14, 2020

 There’s nothing better than donning your best lycra and taking a long, scenic cycle through the city.
 Oh, wait — cycling can be a bit of a hazard in the City of Sydney.
 But don’t click that bike lock just yet — even a few kilometres from the CBD, you’ll discover some amazing bike paths and trails.

-If you really want to feel like you’ve left the city bustle behind, there’s no better way than crossing over the bridge and taking your bike to the North Shore.
+If you really want to put the city bustle behind you, there’s no better way than crossing over the bridge and taking your bike to the North Shore.
 In particular, make for Manly Dam, nestled at the cusp of North Balgowlah and Manly Vale.
 This heritage-listed reservoir is a paradise for trail runners, bush walkers, and serious outdoor cyclists.
-You can hit the challenging mountain bike singletrack for over 10km, or cruise a more leisurely route around the park’s periphery — either way, it’s one of the best nearby spots to have fun on two wheels.
+You can hit the challenging mountain bike singletrack for over 10 kilometres, or cruise a more leisurely route around the park’s periphery — either way, it’s one of the best nearby spots to have fun on two wheels.

 Both eager beginners and experienced mountain bike pros will find this the perfect trail, with the right mix of challenging terrain and excitement alongside enough open space to pick up speed.
 There’s a reason 300 people drop into this six-kilometre singletrack every week.
 Just make sure you check wild weather warnings before you make the trip, as the trail is prone to heavy gusts and storm debris.